the Philodemic Society

 Section 3: Non-Active Membership

 Non-active members shall be defined as those undergraduates who have not signed the membership book or have not paid into the hands of the Treasurer as defined by the By-Laws.
 (2004)

 Non-active members shall be excluded from the exercise of the rights of Active Membership, as defined in Article II, Section 2.
 (2004, 2005)

 Section 4: Alumni Membership

-The active membership of members shall come to a permanent end when they cease to be undergraduate students, and shall be suspended if and as long they are not of a college class.
+The active membership of a member shall come to a permanent end when he ceases to be an undergraduate, and shall be suspended if and as long as he is not of a college class.
 (1903, 2005)

-The resignation of a member shall not be accepted unless all pecuniary obligations owed by that member to the Society have been discharged.
+The resignation of a member shall not be accepted unless all his pecuniary obligations to the Society have been discharged.
 (1899)

-If any member leaves the Society, said member shall have to be once again admitted by the normal admission process.
+If any member leaves the Society, he shall have to be once again admitted by the normal admission process.
 (1992)

 Alumni members shall be excluded from the exercise of the rights of Active Membership, as defined in Article II, Section 2.
 (2013)

 All members may participate in discussions, but none but active members shall vote or be eligible for office.
 (1901)